qwaneu/qwaneu.github.io/_drafts/whats-cooking-in-qwans-kitchen-september-2023.md

 # Conference workshops on Stigmergy

 We've got workshops accepted at conferences that we also sponsor.
 Acceptance is independent of sponsorship - our other session, a talk on Event Storming, did not make it for these conferences, for instance.
-We participate in and sponsor these conferences, because they are [Community of Needs]() conferences that allow our field to evolve, and let us learn and make useful connections.
+We participate in and sponsor these conferences, because they are [Community of Need](https://www.qwan.eu/2020/09/28/lean-agile-exchange-community-of-need-conference.html) conferences that allow our field to evolve, and let us learn with others about what works and what does not, and make useful connections.

+## What is stigmergy?

 Stigmergy is a mechanism of indirect coordination where actors modify their local environment.
 They leave traces for others to follow.
 Join us to explore how the traces ants leave applies to our practice of software development.
+The trace left by an individual action stimulates the performance of a next action by the same or different agent.
+We believe stigmergy is a useful concept within the context of software development, possibly as a way to reduce cognitive load for teams.
+Doing this as a workshop allows us all to explore and learn together.

 ## Lean Agile Scotland